-In others words, when you remove the credit card trial, you're reinforcing one of the essential tenets of a proper SaaS Marketing strategy: the customer engagement.
+In other words, when you remove the credit card trial, you're reinforcing one of the essential tenets of a proper SaaS Marketing strategy: the customer engagement.
 However, make sure to aggressively integrate other diversity of digital strategies like gamification, loyalty programs, referrals, etc.

 2. Remind them when your free trial is expiring

-Many Saas companies usually make the horrible mistake of sending customer emails after the trial has expired instead of making sure to contact their new users before the expiration date, this is better known as an email marketing lead nurturing campaign to ensure your new users are actually visiting your product during their trial period, this is vital to make them understand how your product can help making their lives easy.
+Many Saas companies usually make the horrible mistake of sending customer emails after the trial has expired instead of making sure to contact their new users before the expiration date, this is better known as an email marketing lead nurturing campaign to ensure your new users are actually visiting your product during their trial period, this is vital to make them understand how your product can help to make their lives easy.

 Is as simple as a short email like “Hey Beth!
 Your subscription will expire in one week!” that’s a really good strategy to remind your customers that their free trial expiration is pretty close and they should hurry and use your product or service while they can.
 If the duration of the trial is about 15 days, for example, you should send at least one email.
-But if the trial is longer perhaps a 1 month free trial, you can set a sequence of emails to keep them engaged with your brand and product or service during that period.
+But if the trial is longer perhaps a 1-month free trial, you can set a sequence of emails to keep them engaged with your brand and product or service during that period.

 image source: 9to5Mac

 The main idea of these notifications is to help you remind your users they should use your software while they can and create a frenzy.
 Why aren’t they using your software?
-Maybe they forgot about the trial period — as it often happens, so hang in there and apply a follow up across the whole journey of your customer to make sure they actually understand the value you bring to their lives.
+Maybe they forgot about the trial period — as it often happens, so hang in there and apply a follow-up across the whole journey of your customer to make sure they actually understand the value you bring to their lives.

 People love discounts!
 Leverage that love by offering a special discount if they upgrade to your paid version once their trial is done.
-You can catch their attention with a discount before the trial expires with a pop up in their account or a simple email, for example:
+You can catch their attention with a discount before the trial expires with a pop-up in their account or a simple email, for example: